Treating Functional Voice Disorders and Maintaining Good Vocal Health

 Different types of functional voice disorders

 There are a few different types of functional voice disorders.
-For example, muscle tension dysphonia can be present when the sound of the voice changes due to excessive tension around the voice mechanism, such as the vocal folds or the larynx.
-While the initial cause of this dysphonia may disappear, the excessive tension to produce sound remains, resulting in a strained voice.
+For example, muscle tension dysphonia occurs when the sound of the voice changes due to excessive tension around the vocal folds or the larynx.
+While the initial cause of this dysphonia may disappear, the excessive tension to produce sound remains.
+This results in a strained voice.
 Symptoms of muscle tension dysphonia often include:

 Excessive tension in the voice mechanism can result in having no voice at all, which is called functional aphonia.